Hope for trauma survivors

 Construction project updates

-Construction of the world-class National PTSD Research Centre has commenced at UniSC’s Thompson Institute.
+Construction of the world-class National PTSD Research Centre at UniSC’s Thompson Institute is progressing.

 The centre is exciting news for the Sunshine Coast and will provide vital services to the community, but it will come with some disruptions.